talagrand/rulesxp/_experimental/tests/README.md

 ## Implementation Notes

-- Tests run in **non-CPS mode** by default to avoid continuation requirements
+- Tests run using standard evaluation mode (no continuation support)
 - The test runner uses the public `compiler::compile()` API
 - Bytecode is formatted as human-readable assembly for easier debugging
 - The test runner creates fresh VM instances for each test mode